Noise-induced hearing loss: Epidemiology

-The World Health Organization estimates that nearly 360 million people have moderate to profound hearing loss from all causes.
+The World Health Organization estimates that nearly 360 million people have moderate-to-profound hearing loss from all causes.
 Rates of hearing loss has traditionally been attributed to occupational or firearm-related exposure, as well as recreational exposure.
 The World Health Organization estimated in 2015 that 1.1 billion young people are at risk for hearing loss caused by unsafe listening practices.
-The over-exposure to excessive loud noise is partially attributed to recreational exposure, such as the use of personal audio devices with music at high volumes for long durations, or social settings such as bars, entertainment and sporting events.
+The over-exposure to excessive loud noise is partially attributed to recreational exposure, such as the use of personal audio devices with music at high volumes for long durations, or social settings such as bars, entertainment, and sporting events.

 The International Organization for Standardization (ISO) developed the ISO 1999 standards for the estimation of hearing thresholds and noise-induced hearing impairment.
 They used data from two noise and hearing study databases, one presented by Burns and Robinson (Hearing and Noise in Industry, Her Majesty's Stationery Office, London, 1970) and by Passchier-Vermeer(1968).
 As race and ethnicity are some of the factors that can affect the expected distribution of pure-tone hearing thresholds several other national or regional datasets exist, from Sweden, Norway, South Korea, the United States and Spain.

-In the United States hearing is one of the health outcomes measure by the National Health and Nutrition Examination Survey (NHANES), a survey research program conducted by the National Center for Health Statistics.
+In the United States, hearing is one of the health outcomes measured by the National Health and Nutrition Examination Survey (NHANES), a survey research program conducted by the National Center for Health Statistics.
 It examines health and nutritional status of adults and children in the United States.
 While there is no perfect way to pinpoint hearing loss from excessive noise, researchers look for audiometric notches in a hearing test—dips in the ability to hear certain frequencies—as signs of possible NIHL.
-As of 2011 data, approximately 24% adults age 20–69 in the United States has an audiometric notch.
+As of 2011, approximately 24% adults aged 20–69 in the United States have an audiometric notch.
 This data identified differences in NIHL based on age, gender, race/ethnicity, and whether or not a person is exposed to noise at work.
 Among people aged 20–29, 19.2% had an audiometric notch, compared to 27.3% of people aged 50–59.
 Males in general had a notch more often than females, regardless of occupational noise exposure, for both unilateral and bilateral audiometric notches.
 An epidemiological study of 6557 automotive manufacturing workers in China (median age 28 years old) reported that in 62% of the settings where noise exposures were evaluated, levels exceeded the recommended level of 85 dBA.
 The prevalence of hearing loss was 41% among auto part manufacturing workers, followed by 31% of power train workers and 24% in automotive manufacturing.
 Across job categories, the highest prevalence rate was observed among welders, of 53%.
 The prevalence rates were associated with noise levels and the workers' cumulative noise exposure.